rich-lab/hodux/README.md

 The reactivity state management for React.
 Made with :heart: and ES6 Proxy API.

-> Inspired by [react-easy-state](https://github.com/solkimicreb/react-easy-state) but consider for React Hooks.
+> Inspired by [react-easy-state](https://github.com/solkimicreb/react-easy-state) but considered for React Hooks.

 ## Features